B.C.'s short-term rental legislation

 Display of business licence

 Many local governments require a business licence for a host to operate a short-term rental.
-Effective May 1, 2024, short-term rental hosts must display a valid business licence number on their listing in areas where a business licence is required by the local government.
+Short-term rental hosts must display a valid business licence number on their listing in areas where a business licence is required by the local government.

 Platform accountability